Medicines Supply Security Guarantee

 Minimum Stockholding Requirements

-The minimum stockholding requirements apply for ‘designated brands’ which meet one of the following criteria under s99ADHC of the Act:
+Under Division 3CAA of the National Health Act 1953 (Cth) (the Act), the minimum stockholding requirements apply to ‘designated brands’.
+Designated brands are medicines listed on the PBS which meet one of the following criteria under s99ADHC of the Act:

 Medicines that are listed in Schedule 2 of the Poisons Standard, in a quantity that is equal to or greater than the PBS quantity, are excluded from the minimum stockholding requirements.